fpgadeveloper/ethernet-fmc-zynq-gem/README.md

 Vivado doesn't cope well with long directory structures, so copy/clone the repo into a short directory structure such as `C:\projects\`.
 When working in long directory structures, you can get errors relating to missing files, particularly files that are normally generated by Vivado (FIFOs, etc).

+## For more information

+If you need more information on whether the Ethernet FMC is compatible with your carrier, please contact me [here](http://ethernetfmc.com/contact/ "Ethernet FMC Contact form").
+Just provide me with the pinout of your carrier and I'll be happy to check compatibility and generate a Vivado constraints file for you.

 ## License